sozi-projects/Sozi/README.md

 To build and package the desktop application for all platforms, do:

 ```
-gulp package
+gulp all
 ```

-After a successful build, you will get a `dist` folder that will contain the generated application archives for each platform.
+After a successful build, you will get a `build/dist` folder that contains the generated application archives for each platform.

 You can customize the build by creating a custom configuration file.